awsdocs/aws-elemental-mediatailor-user-guide/doc_source/ad-reporting-client-side.md

        }
    ```

-   In the message body JSON:
+   Note the following about the message body JSON:
    + The `adsParams` are parameter specifications that MediaTailor uses in the request to the ADS\.
 In the MediaTailor configuration, you define these parameters as `[player_params.param]` in the ADS template URL, as described in [Player Data](variables-player.md)\.
    + Any other query parameters that you provide are forwarded by MediaTailor to your origin server\.